deeptools/deeptools25/README.md

 ## SLURM submission

 In case you want to run either the benchmark of the example via slurm, an example profile is included in this repository.
 Appending `--profile slurm-example-config` results in jobs being submitted via SLURM rather than being executed locally.
 Make sure that the settings (`queue`, `mem_mb`, `runtime`, ...) in `slurm-example-config/config.yaml` are appropriate for your cluster.

+## Collate figures

+The results generated from both workflows (benchmark and example workflow), as well as the code to generate figure 1 are included in this repository.
+To collate/generate the figures in the `figures` directory, simply run:

+  > pixi run bash figures/collate_figures.sh